9 Best Rides at Hollywood Studios, Which Ones You Shouldn’t Miss

 Simply put this may be the best ride in the world.

-I haven’t been everywhere, of course, and some say the new Guardians ride in EPCOT tops it, but in terms of technological achievement, theming, immersion, length of experience and everything else, Rise of the Resistance is a miracle.
+I haven’t been everywhere, of course, and some say Guardians of the Galaxy: Cosmic Rewind ride in EPCOT tops it, but in terms of technological achievement, theming, immersion, length of experience and everything else, Rise of the Resistance is a miracle.

 There are life-sized Imperial Walkers firing lasers at you, for goodness sake.
 You think a loopity loop can compete with that?